Twins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The last 10 Twins games have not had a spread posted by oddsmakers.
+- The Twins' previous 10 matchups have not had a runline posted by sportsbooks.

 Twins Betting Records & Stats

-- The moneyline set for this matchup implies the Twins have a 42.6% chance of walking away with the win.
+- The Twins have an implied victory probability of 51.2% according to the moneyline set for this matchup.

-- So far this season, Minnesota and its opponents have hit the over in 55 of its 117 games with a total.
+- Games involving Minnesota have gone over the total set by sportsbooks in 56 of 118 chances this season.

-- The Twins are 4-7-0 against the spread in their 11 games that had a posted line this season.
+- The Twins have posted a record of 4-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!